-According to the technical guidelines, the average length of stay in shelters is six months; however, the duration of the intervention, and therefore the length of stay, may be extended depending on the specific circumstances of each woman.
-According to data provided by SernamEG and presented in Table 8, the actual average time spent in shelters over the last three years has been around three months.
+According to the technical guidelines, the average length of stay in shelters is six months: however, the duration of the intervention, and therefore the length of stay, may be extended depending on the specific circumstances of each woman.
+According to data provided by SernamEG and presented in Table 8, the actual

 Table 8.
-Average Length of Stay in Shelter Homes, by year
+Average L ength of Stay in Shelter Homes, by year

 AVERAGE LENGTH OF STAY IN SHELTERS

-YEAR MONTHS DAYS
+YEAR MONTHS DÍAS

 2018 3 107

 2019 3 96

 2020 3 112

-Source: Developed internally based on data provided by SernamEG
+Source: Developed internally based on data provided by SernamEG average time spent in shelters over the last three years has been around three months.